 Table of Contents

 List of Tables.
 Abbreviations.
 Acknowledgements.
 Introduction.
 Chapter 1: India, Arab world and the Arab unrest.
 Chapter 2: Arab Unrest, Regional Politics and Security Challenges.
 Chapter 3: Instability in the Arab World and India’s Response.
 Chapter 4: Arab Unrest and India’s Multilateralism.
 Chapter 5: Arab Unrest and Political Challenges for India.
 Chapter 6: The ISIS Challenge for India.
 Chapter 7: India, Arab Spring and the Non-Arabs.
 Chapter 8: Conclusions.

-Prasanta Kumar Pradhan is an Associate Fellow and Coordinator of the West Asia Centre, at the Manohar Parrikar Institute for Defence Studies & Analyses (MP-IDSA), New Delhi.
+Prasanta Kumar Pradhan is Associate Fellow and Coordinator of the West Asia Centre at the Manohar Parrikar Institute for Defence Studies and Analyses (MP-IDSA), New Delhi.